What is a HomeBuyer Report?

-The Homebuyer Survey and Valuation Report includes details of:
+The HomeBuyer Report includes details of:

 A current valuation of the property as for the open market.

 An assessment of any damp-proofing, drainage or insulation in the building.
-Drains are not tested
+Drains are not tested.

-Condition of the building’s timbers and checking woodworm or rot
+Condition of the building’s timbers and checking woodworm or rot.

-Damp test results taken from the walls
+Damp test results taken from the walls.

-Details of urgent problems which should receive specialist attention before signing a contract
+Details of urgent problems which should receive specialist attention before signing a contract.

 Details of major faults in easy to get to parts of the property that may affect its value.